Tunanfeiyu/Personal-homepage-zrd/content/post/getting-started/index.md

 # Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.

 # Summary for listings and search engines
 summary:  I think this page should still be useful, so I will keep it first.
 I have commented out the tutorial originally.
+This is a tutorial of the website, which is a project on GitHub.

 # Link this post with a project
 projects: []